mui/material-ui/docs/src/pages/components/breadcrumbs/breadcrumbs-ja.md

 title: Breadcrumbs React component
 components: Breadcrumbs, Link, Typography
 ---

 # Breadcrumbs

 <p class="description">Breadcrumbs allow users to make selections from a range of values.</p>

 ## Simple breadcrumbs

-{{"demo": "pages/demos/breadcrumbs/SimpleBreadcrumbs.js"}}
+{{"demo": "pages/components/breadcrumbs/SimpleBreadcrumbs.js"}}

 ## Custom separator

 In the following examples, we are using two string separators, and an SVG icon.

-{{"demo": "pages/demos/breadcrumbs/CustomSeparator.js"}}
+{{"demo": "pages/components/breadcrumbs/CustomSeparator.js"}}

 ## Breadcrumbs with icons

-{{"demo": "pages/demos/breadcrumbs/IconBreadcrumbs.js"}}
+{{"demo": "pages/components/breadcrumbs/IconBreadcrumbs.js"}}

 ## Collapsed breadcrumbs

-{{"demo": "pages/demos/breadcrumbs/CollapsedBreadcrumbs.js"}}
+{{"demo": "pages/components/breadcrumbs/CollapsedBreadcrumbs.js"}}

 ## Customized breadcrumbs

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can change the breadcrumb link design.
+Here is an example of customizing the component.
+You can learn more about this in the [overrides documentation page](/customization/components/).

-{{"demo": "pages/demos/breadcrumbs/CustomizedBreadcrumbs.js"}}
+{{"demo": "pages/components/breadcrumbs/CustomizedBreadcrumbs.js"}}

 ## Accessibility